-(1) Profiles of the Remuneration Committee
+Operations of the Remuneration Committee (1) Profiles of the Remuneration Committee

-(1) Profiles s of the Remuneration Committee Qualifications Name (Note 1) Professional qualifications and experience Independence Number of independent directorships held in other public companies Li Ming-Hsien Graduated from National Chengchi University with a master degree in Accounting, and has the certified public accountants.
-He has experience as the deputy director of PricewaterhouseCoopers Council and the vice director of PricewaterhouseCoopers with financial analysis and business administration.
-There are no issues under Article 30 of the Company Law.
-The director does not violate the conditions defined in Article 3 of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies, and is no interested party directly or indirectly to the company and can execute the business independently.
-4 Liu Zhi-Hong Graduated from Boston University, U.S. with a master degree in Finance, National Taiwan University with a master degree in Accounting, National Chengchi University with the bachelor degree in Accounting, and School of International Liberal Studies in Waseda University, with accounting and operational management experience.
+Qualifications Name (Note 1) Professional qualifications and experience Independence Number of independent directorships held in other public companies(note) Li Ming-Hsien vice director of PricewaterhouseCoopers with The director does not violate the conditions defined in Article 3 of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies, and is no interested party directly or indirectly to the company and can execute the business independently.
+4

+Liu Zhi-Hong Graduated from Boston University, U.S. with a master degree in Finance, National Taiwan University with a master degree in Accounting, National Chengchi University with the bachelor degree in Accounting, and School of International Liberal Studies in Waseda University.
+He is currently the company representative of Thinflex Corporation, with accounting and operational management experience.
 There are no issues under Article 30 of the Company Law.
 The director does not violate the conditions defined in Article 3 of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies, and is no interested party directly or indirectly to the company and can execute the business independently.
 2 Wu Lin-I Graduated from Tiffin University with a master degree in business administration, and Electrical Engineering Tungnan University.
 He is currently the chairman of Li Xin Emporium Co.
 Ltd, the Chairman of Fullon Hotels & Resorts, the director and vice chairman of Yamay International Development Corp., the chairman and general manager of Pang Cheng Construction Corp., and the chairman of Hi Mall, with operation management experience.
 There are no issues under Article 30 of the Company Law.
 The director does not violate the conditions defined in Article 3 of the Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies, and is no interested party directly or indirectly to the company and can execute the business independently. -